-- A. Antenna Latch Latch unlocks antenna from the beacon body.
-When unclipped, the antenna can be deployed to uncover ON/OFF button. - B. Strobe Light Activates when the beacon is turned on.
-Facilitates rescue during low-light emergencies. - C. Green LED light Visual indicator of beacon activity. - D. Red LED light Visual indicator of beacon activity. - E. Blue LED light Visual indicator of RLS (Return Link Service) beacon activity - F. GPS Receiver Location of GPS receiver, give clear view to sky and do not obstruct. - G. ON/OFF button Activates the beacon when pressed for 2 seconds.
+A. Antenna Latch - Latch unlocks antenna from the beacon body.
+When unclipped, the antenna can be deployed to uncover ON/OFF button.

+B. Strobe Light - Activates when the beacon is turned on.
+Facilitates rescue during low-light emergencies.

+C. Green LED light - Visual indicator of beacon activity.

+D. Red LED light - Visual indicator of beacon activity.

+E. GPS Receiver - Location of GPS receiver, give clear view to sky and do not obstruct.

+F. ON/OFF button - Activates the beacon when pressed for 2 seconds.
 Once activated, pressing the on/off button for 2 seconds again turns the beacon off.
-(Button is not accessible until antenna is deployed). - H. TEST button- Activate Self-test or GPS test. - I. Antenna Wraps around product and protects ON/OFF button.
+(Button is not accessible until antenna is deployed).

+G. TEST button- Activate Self-test or GPS test.

+H. Antenna - Wraps around product and protects ON/OFF button.